 Causes of sickle cell anemia

-Sickle cell anemia occurs when a baby inherits a sickle cell gene from each parent.
+Sickle cell anemia occurs when a baby inherits an abnormal hemoglobin gene from each parent.
 When a baby inherits a sickle cell gene from only one parent, it’s called sickle cell trait.
-People with sickle cell trait usually do not have sickle cell disease, but they can pass the gene along to their children.
+People with sickle cell trait do not have sickle cell disease, but they can pass the gene along to their children.